 According to a statement provided by the Dutch Cosmetics Association to the Dutch government, Colgate-Palmolive will stop using microplastics (June 2013).
 "We recognise concern and therefore decided, already in 2012, that we would no longer use microplastics and that we will, as quickly as possible, find alternative ingredients for our products.
 By the end of 2013 all products sold in Europe will be without microplastics.
 Globally, our aim is to phase out their use and through ongoing changes in formulas, almost all our products will be micro plastic free by 2014."
 From an email to Danish news program Kontant (April 2013).

 Etos is part of the Royal Ahold group.
 "In the course of 2014, our own Albert Heijn and Etos brands will be plastic microbead free" (September 2013).

 Hema decided to no longer use microplastics.
 From October 2012, all Hema personal care and cosmetics will be produced without microbeads.
-It is expected that all products will be free of microbeads in the first half of 2013 (April 2013).
+It is expected that all products will be free of microbeads end of 2014 (January 2014).

 Henkel announced that it will start using alternative ingredients for two products containing microbeads (September 2012).

 Ikea decides to stop purchasing of products containing microplastics and will never again include them in any of its offerings (June 2013).

 “We’ve already begun the phase out of polyethylene microbeads in our personal care products.
 We have stopped developing new products containing plastic microbeads.”
 (June 2013).

 Kruidvat, part of A.S.
 Watson Health & Beauty Benelux, decides to stop using microplastics in its own brand of personal care products by 1 January 2014 (October 2012).
 From June 2013, the microbead free products are available for sale (April 2013).